 - If you don't understand any of the questions or need them repeating, just ask.

 - Consider what the job is likely to involve so you can think of questions to ask the panel.

-- If you think it will help, bring a printed copy of your application form to refer to, and include brief notes.
-Looking at the job description, employee specification and job advert again could help to refresh your memory.
+- If you think it will help, bring a printed copy of your application form to refer to.
+Make sure you include brief notes.

-- If we’ve asked you for identification documents such as qualification certificates or your driving licence, don’t forget to bring them to the interview.
+- Remember to bring any requested identification documents such as qualification certificates or your driving licence.

 Following the interview

 If you’re successful following the selection process, we'll make you a conditional offer of appointment.
 This will be based on clearance of any checks we need to make and receipt of certain documents.
 These may include: